andrew/ultimate-awesome/README.md

 - [awesome-copilots](https://github.com/ifokeev/awesome-copilots) - A curated list of AI copilots and assistants that enhance productivity across various domains, with a focus on coding and software development tools.
 - [awesome-ng2](https://github.com/lightningtgc/awesome-ng2) - Angular 2 资源大全.
 - [awesome-uefi-security](https://github.com/river-li/awesome-uefi-security) - 👓A collection of papers/tools/exploits for UEFI security.
-- [awesome-prompt-engineering](https://github.com/brandonhimpfen/awesome-prompt-engineering) - A curated list of resources, tools, papers, and platforms for prompt engineering in large language models (LLMs) and generative AI.
 - [awesome-gotenberg](https://github.com/gotenberg/awesome-gotenberg) - :rainbow: A curated list of awesome things related to Gotenberg.
 - [awesome-3dgs-slam](https://github.com/kwanwaipang/awesome-3dgs-slam) - Paper Survey for 3DGS SLAM.
 - [awesome-dronecraft](https://github.com/ntakouris/awesome-dronecraft) - Resources to fully understand how autonomous drones work.
 This is manually curated, pre-chatgpt.
 - [awesome-mithril](https://github.com/orbitbot/awesome-mithril) - A curated list of Mithril awesome.
 - [awesome-oscal](https://github.com/oscal-club/awesome-oscal) - A list of tools, blog posts, and other resources that further the use and adoption of OSCAL standards.
 - [awesome-ai-efficiency](https://github.com/prunaai/awesome-ai-efficiency) - A curated list of materials on AI efficiency.
+- [awesome-code-benchmark](https://github.com/tongye98/awesome-code-benchmark) - A comprehensive code domain benchmark review of LLM researches.
 - [awesome-self-supervised-learning-for-tabular-data](https://github.com/wwweiwei/awesome-self-supervised-learning-for-tabular-data) - A collection of research materials on SSL for non-sequential tabular data (SSL4NSTD).
 - [awesome-self-driving-labs](https://github.com/AccelerationConsortium/awesome-self-driving-labs) - A community-curated list of resources related to self-driving labs which combine hardware automation and artificial intelligence to accelerate scientific discovery.
 - [awesome-nilm](https://github.com/ch-shin/awesome-nilm) - A curated resources of awesome NILM resources.